perdian/devlauncher/README.md

 DevLauncher, then whenever the server is started, the listener will make sure, that resources from a source directory are copied to a target directory.

-The listener can be customized by setting the following system properties either directory via `System.setProperty` or via the configuration file as described earlier.
+The source and target directory (from which to copy the files and where to copy them to) for the listener can be customized by either setting the property `sourceDirectory` and `targetDirectory` of the listener directly, or by setting the following system properties either via `System.setProperty` or via the configuration file as described earlier.

+      CopyResourcesListener listener = new CopyResourcesListener();
+      listener.sourceDirectory(new File("/foo/")).targetDirectory(new File("/bar/"));

 #### devlauncher.copy.sourceDirectory (String)